agamjotsodhi/agamjotsodhi/README.md

 # 💫 About Me:
 I'm a Software Engineering Fellow at Springboard with a passion for coding, machine learning, and building robust applications.<br>
 # 🔭 Currently working on:
-Developing Curated, a full-stack web-based art discovery engine—check it out! <br>
+- Developing Curated, a full-stack web-based art discovery engine—check it out! <br>
-<br>Enhancing backend skills through Node.js projects and exercises.<br>
+- Enhancing backend skills through Node.js projects and exercises.<br>
 # 🎓 About Me:
-Pursuing a Software Engineering Certificate at Springboard.<br>
+- Pursuing a Software Engineering Certificate at Springboard.<br>
-Graduated from the University of Waterloo with a degree in Global Business and Digital Arts, specializing in UX design.<br>
+- Graduated from the University of Waterloo with a degree in Global Business and Digital Arts, specializing in UX design.<br>
-Formerly at Microsoft, where I worked with Azure AI and machine learning technologies.
+- Formerly at Microsoft, where I worked with Azure AI and machine learning technologies.

 ## 🌐 Socials: